 Sydney Uni

-Lizzy Donnelly graduated from Brunel University in London in 2013.
-She has experience working in London for the National Health Service and within the private sector.
-Lizzy moved from the UK to Sydney in November 2017 to experience the Aussie way of life.
+Lizzy Donnelly graduated from Brunel University, London, in 2013 and has worked in both the UK National Health Service and the private sector.
+In 2017 she moved to Sydney to embrace the Aussie way of life — and has been here ever since!

 Physiotherapist and Exercise Physiologist